puppetlabs/puppetdb/documentation/install_from_source.markdown

 Run the following commands:

+> **Note:**
+>
+> If you are using the Puppet all-in-one agent, the `rake` command below should
+> be replaced by the `rake` version supplied by the all-in-one agent at
+> `/opt/puppetlabs/puppet/bin/rake`

     $ mkdir -p ~/git && cd ~/git
     $ git clone git://github.com/puppetlabs/puppetdb
     $ cd puppetdb
     $ rake package:bootstrap
     $ sudo LEIN_ROOT=true rake install

-This will install PuppetDB, put a `puppetdb` init script in `/etc/init.d` and create a default configuration directory in `/etc/puppetdb`.
+This will install PuppetDB, putting a `puppetdb` init script in `/etc/init.d` on [sysvinit](http://en.wikipedia.org/wiki/Init#SysV-style) based systems or in `/etc/sysconfig` on [systemd](http://en.wikipedia.org/wiki/Systemd) based systems.
+This also creates a default configuration directory in `/etc/puppetdb`.

+The puppetdb service is set to run as the puppetdb user.
+You will need to add this user to your system.

+Create a `puppetdb` user and group:

+    $ sudo groupadd puppetdb
+    $ sudo useradd puppetdb -g puppetdb

 Step 2, Option B: Run Directly from Source
 -----